CADWRDeltaModeling/azure_dms_batch/README-schism-batch-inlineprocessing.md

 #### Parameters
 - `-c <command>`: The command to run on modified files.
 This is a mandatory parameter.
 - `-w <wait_minutes>`: Loop sleep time in minutes.
 Default is 5 minutes.
-- `-m <min_modified_minutes>`: Minimum time to wait before starting the run loop.
+- `-m <min_modified_minutes>`: Minimum time that file is not modified before it is included in list to be processed.
 Default is 5 minutes.
-- `-x <max_modified_minutes>`: Maximum time to wait before starting the run loop.
+- `-x <max_modified_minutes>`: Maximum time that file that is modified is included in the list to be processed.
 Default is 10 minutes.
 - `-p <pattern>`: Pattern to match files, similar to glob patterns.
 Default is * (all files).
 - `<watch_dir>`: The directory to watch for modified files.
 This is a mandatory parameter.